nesk/akkurate/documentation/topics/getting-started.md

 is to track the path of each value, provide a <tooltip term="DSL">DSL</tooltip> to ease validation, and act as a register for the constraints you apply to the value.

-Now, let's constrain the title and the release date; the former must contain characters, and the latter cannot be more than one year later after the current date:
+Now, let's constrain the title and the release date; the former must contain characters, and the latter can't be more than one year later after the current date:

 ```kotlin